Beansyboy221/PurePlay-Anti-Cheat/docs/CONFIG.md

 - **capture_bind**
   *Type:* String
   *Recommended:* `"right" or "RT"`
   *Description:* The button that, when pressed, starts data collection.
-Can be any button from the keyboard or mouse.
+Can be any button or trigger.

 - **model_type**
   *Type:* String